HorizenOfficial/nodetracker/README.md

   or to specify a folder name
     git clone https://github.com/ZencashOfficial/secnodetracker.git nodetracker

-### Set the environment variable for production
-This will stop the next step from installing development libraries and allows node.js to run in production mode.
-  * NODE_ENV=production

 ### Install the nodejs modules
+  Use the environment variable to keep from installing development libraries.
 If a different folder was specified substitute its name

    * cd secnodetracker
-   * npm install
+   * NODE_ENV=production npm install

 ### Run setup
-You will need your staking address (with at least 42 ZEN or 500 ZEN) and an email address for alerts (if you do not want alerts enter 'none' for the email address or leave it black).
+You will need your staking address (with at least 42 ZEN for secure or 500 ZEN for super) and an email address for alerts (if you do not want alerts enter 'none' for the email address or leave it blank).
 During setup press Enter to accept the default or enter new information when prompted.
-See the Note below on finding the zen.conf file.
+See the Note below on finding the zen.conf file if is is not in its standard location.

+There is a prompt for an optional category.
+This allows a node operator with multiple nodes to group them together.

   * node setup